-Complexity arises when we want to separate threads.
-Since they share data, we need to be careful with a policy for locks.

-To create multiple threads the threading.thread() method passes a callable object:
+The complexity arises when we want to separate threads to share data, and we need to be careful with a policy for locks and for avoiding deadlocks.
+Each Python program has at least one thread, the main thread.
+To create multiple threads we use the threading module: